Bl4omArchie/Data-structure-library/README.md

 };
 ```

-### Features and rototypes
+### Features and prototypes

-Now, we'll talk about the prototype to implement in order to make our linked list work.
-No matters what methods you chosed previously (the idea stay the same but you have to thing slightly differently), this what you will need to implement:
+To make a linked list work, you need some basic operations.
+There is a list of the most important ones:
 ```
 - Initialization
 - Insertion